AncaGab/Memory-Game/README.md

 The **memory game** is a card game, where the main purpose is to couple the two equal carts, in the shortest time and least moves possible.

-In order to play or make changes you can clone or download Zip file the repository from https://github.com/AncaGab/Memory-Game
+In order to play or make changes you can clone or download the repository from https://github.com/AncaGab/Memory-Game

 ## Table of Contents